UNINETTSigma2/documentation/storage/nird.md

 ### Project area

-Each project gets a NIRD project area `/nird/projects/NSnnnnK`, where `NSnnnnK` is the ID of the project.
+Each project gets a NIRD project area `/nird/projects/NSxxxxK`, where `NSxxxxK` is the ID of the project.

 The project area has a quota on disk space and the number of files, and you can see the quota and the current usage by running

-    dusage -p NSnnnnK
+    dusage -p NSxxxxK

 The NIRD project area is also mounted on the login nodes (but _not_ the compute nodes) of Fram or Saga, when relevant.
 For more